Planetary Systems

 Our solar system consists of the Sun, whose gravity keeps everything from flying apart, eight planets, hundreds of moons, and billions of smaller bodies – from comets and asteroids to meteoroids and tiny bits of ice and rock.
 Similarly, exoplanetary systems are groups of non-stellar objects circling stars other than the Sun, and astronomers have found thousands of them.

 This visualization shows the evolution of a young, isolated protoplanetary disk over 16,000 years, including the start of planetary formation.
-NASA’s Goddard Space Flight Center, the Advanced Visualization Laboratory at the National Center for Supercomputing Applications, A. Boley, A. Kritsuk and M. Norman
+NASA’s Goddard Space Flight Center, the Advanced Visualization Laboratoy at the National Center for Supercomputing Applications, A. Boley, A. Kritsuk and M. Norman

 Construction Zone